 For some proponents of group rights, we should look for the integrity that is essential to a right-bearing group neither in the group's internal organisation nor in its objective characteristics but in its subjectivity.
 What matters is that the individuals who make up the group feel themselves strongly bound together as members of a group with which they identify.
 Thus Marlies Galenkamp holds that a right-holding group has to possess a strong form of intra-group solidarity and has to be the kind of group that communitarians describe as a constitutive community (1993, 81–100, 111–2, 131; see also Segesvary 1995).
 Michael McDonald (1991) argues that it is the shared understanding amongst individuals that they are normatively bound to each other that makes them a group for moral purposes.
 That shared understanding may be related to and promoted by shared objective characteristics, such as a common history, language, system of belief or social condition, but it is still the subjectivity of the group rather than those objective features that is crucial to its being a group.
-Similarly, for Larry May (1987), a group has irreducible moral status as a group when its members are so related to one another that they can perform actions and possess interests together as a group that they could not as separate individuals.
-A group whose members are united by these solidarity relationships is, May argues, capable of bearing both moral responsibility and moral rights, as a group, that cannot be disaggregated into those of its members severally.
+Larry May (1987) and Paul Sheehy (2006, 151–173) also find the source of a group's moral status in the interrelatedness of its members, but argue that the significance of those interrelationships lies in the common interests and needs to which the relationships give rise.
+A group will possess moral status as a group when its members are so related that they share needs and possess interests as members, such that what benefits or harms any member must benefit or harm all.
+Others will then have obligations or duties in repect of the group as a whole.

-While those who focus on these subjective dimensions of a group still insist that the group has a moral standing that is not reducible to that of its members, they cannot obviously allow that a right-bearing group has a being or identity that is separable from that of its members.
+While those who focus on these features of groups insist that the group has a moral standing that is not reducible to the moral standing of its members taken severally, they cannot allow that a right-bearing group has a being or identity that is separable from that of its members.
 If sharing an intersubjective experience or enjoying certain sorts of relationship is crucial to the integrity of a group, the group must consist of a body of individuals who undergo that experience or who share in those relationships.
 Unlike French's conglomerate or Newman's collectivity, the group cannot be more or other than the group as constituted by its members.

 A significant measure of unity and identity would seem an essential condition for a group's being the kind of group that might bear rights, but that condition would seem necessary rather than sufficient.
 Those who are sceptical of the very idea of group rights do not deny that groups come in different forms or that some exhibit a high degree of unity or that groups can be very important in people's lives.
 They simply deny that there is reason to ascribe to groups, however unified and however significant, the moral standing that they must possess if they are to be independent right-holders.
 So how do proponents of group rights seek to provide that reason?